DoctorateCS/.github/profile/README.md

 3. Configure the ip and port on the ``DoctorateInyector/FridaAgent/config.json`` file

-4. Launch Patch.bat on [DoctorateInyector]
+4. Enable root and adb in your device

+5. Start (or restart) your device

+6. Launch Patch.bat on [DoctorateInyector], it may fail to find the device several times, just retry it a few times if it still doesn't work then contact me and i'll try to fix it

 ### Setup mitmproxy to develop the server